 “When we cry they laugh.”

 Further, the officers at the border broke several of the group’s phones and chargers, and also stole several power banks as well as a tablet.
 No money was taken from them because they were hiding it in their underwear.
-While the officers were going through the belongings of the men, in order search for items to steal or break, they pulled out an item and said with exaggeration such as:
+While the officers were going through the belongings of the men, in order search for items to steal or break, they allegedly would pull out an item and say with exaggeration such as:

 “Ooh a tablet!”

 And then, for example, smashed the item to the ground and laughed.